National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   I'll work on the research protocol.

-After some thought, the investigator develops a research protocol and submits a DUR, shown in @fig-story-020-dur.
+After some thought, the investigator develops a research protocol and submits the DUR in @fig-story-020-dur.

 ![Submitted Data Use Request.](images/story/fig-story-020-dur.png){#fig-story-020-dur fig-alt="Submitted Data Use Request"}